weskoerber/zvm/README.md

 - On MacOS, `/Users/<username>/.local/bin`

 Next, determine if you need to explicitly set your target.
-On Linux you probably won't have to, put if you're on Windows or MacOS, see the [Cross-platform support](#cross-platform-support) section below.
+On Linux you probably won't have to.
+If you're on Windows or MacOS, see the [Cross-platform support](#cross-platform-support) section below.

 ### Prerequisites